Greek Lemon Potatoes (Tender & Tangy)

 Place the baking dish in the preheated oven.

-Greek Lemon Potatoes (Tender & Tangy) - Step 8: Serve and Garnish 1
+Greek Lemon Potatoes (Tender & Tangy) - Step 7: Garnish and Serve

-Serve hot as a side dish with your main course.
+Serve warm as a side dish or a main course.

 Critical Timing and Temperature Guide